Skip to content

-We highly recommend completing the tour to get an overview of buf generate with remote plugins.
+We recommend completing the tour to get an overview of buf generate with remote plugins.

 Protobuf code generation is a challenging process for developers due to the complexities of working with protoc and plugins.
 This challenge is compounded as code generation is scaled across multiple developers, with different languages and runtime requirements for plugins.